You can now import data into Mapotic from Excel or Google spreadsheets.

 Once you’ve successfully assigned all the columns, click the Import button.
 The import tool analyzes whether all data are assigned and there is no mandatory field missing.
 If an assignment error occurs, the import tool will tell you where and what kind of error it is.
 You can then simply repair your data in the source file and click on “Upload file again” on the import page.

 If the analysis is OK, the “Import” button is activated.
 When you click Import, you will be redirected to the import progress page.
 Here are the possible reasons why import failed (these can usually be errors in image addresses, duplicate IDs, etc.).
 If errors occur when importing, correct the sample file and open an unfinished import on the “Import” page and upload the file again.

 If you have at least one successful import in the “Import” menu, the “Delete” action will appear in the action box.
-When you click on this action, you will be prompted to confirm the action, warning that this action will permanently delete all the places that created the import.
+When you click on this action, you will be prompted to confirm the action, warning that this will permanently delete all the places created by the import.
 Be careful if you have also updated the location import, only new locations will be deleted and the updated locations will remain unchanged.

 Updating existing locations

 If you own a set of data that you regularly update in the source file, and you want to keep it up to date on the map, you will not have to delete it or edit it manually when you change it.
 It is important to assign a column with a unique ID when you first import a site.
 For each location, you must fill in the ID (values 1 – “n”).
 Every time you import the updated data, you need to keep this ID in place.
 Locations with the same IDs will be updated, not created again.

 Sample file in .gsheet format (with help header)

 Sample file in .xlsx format

 Sample file in .xlsx format (with help header)